 Due to its size, this pool is great if you want to swim lengths.
 It’s also used for swimming lessons, although I’m not sure how regularly they take place.
 Just before we left at about 2:30 pm on a Saturday a group of children arrived for lessons.

-It has a gorgeous salt water swimming pool, surrounded by a beautiful tropical garden.
+Tucked away down a quiet back street, off Angkor Night Market Street is Baby Elephant Boutique Hotel.
+It has a gorgeous saltwater swimming pool, surrounded by a beautiful tropical garden.
 There are several sunbeds with small tables and big parasols, as well as a seating area at one end with bright, comfy cushions.

 Opening hours: daily from 10:00 am to 10:00 pm

 Location: Street 53, #418, Vihear Chin, Svay Dangkum, Siem Reap

 Navutu Dreams Resort & Wellness Retreat